 Although not all roses are fragrant, they may be the first flower most people think of when it comes to fragrance.
 There is actually a lot of variety in rose scents, from candy sweet to exotic and spicy.

 Summer Bloomer: USDA Hardiness Zones 3 to 11.Continue to 33 of 41 below.

 33 of 41

-This evergreen, twinning tangle of a vine is not a true jasmine, but it smells so much like one, it earned its common name.
-A well established plant will be covered with the fragrant blooms.
-Late Spring Bloomer - USDA Hardiness Zones 8 - 10
+This evergreen, twinning tangle of a vine is not a true jasmine.
+It smells so much like one that it earned its common name.
+A well-established plant will be covered with the fragrant blooms.

 34 of 41

 It's hard to believe that stock is a member of the cabbage family.
 Also known as gillyflower, stock flowers pack an intense clove-like scent in their small flowers.

 Spring Bloomer: USDA Hardiness Zones 7 to 10.

 The spicy scent of Clethra is why some people refer to it as pepper bush.
 The white panicles of flowers are beautifully offset by glossy, bright green foliage.
 The late summer scent comes as a pleasant surprise.

 Summer Bloomer: USDA Hardiness Zones 4 to 9.